< Manhattan, NY Photo Collection >

-Manhattan has many nicknames including "The Big Apple," "The City that Never Sleeps," and "The City So Nice, They Named it Twice."
+Manhattan has several famous nicknames including "The Big Apple", "The City that Never Sleeps", "The City So Nice, They Named it Twice", "The Empire City", and "Gotham".
 It has the most National Historic Landmarks of any city in America with over 115.

-Downtown Manhattan is where the worst attack in American history took place back on Sept 11, 2001.
+In Downtown Manhattan is Ground Zero, where the worst attack in American history took place back on Sept 11, 2001.
 The downtown Manhattan area is also home to the world's largest and most active financial district, Wall Street.
-Manhattan is also home to Ellis Island where from 1892 to 1924 the island was America's largest and most active immigration station, where over 12 million legal immigrants were strictly processed.
+The city is also home to Ellis Island where from 1892 to 1924 the island was America's largest and most active immigration station, where over 12 million legal immigrants were strictly processed.

 In 1626, the settlement’s governor general, Peter Minuit, purchased the much larger Manhattan Island from the natives for 60 guilders in trade goods such as tools, farming equipment, cloth and wampum (shell beads).

 Fewer than 300 people lived in New Amsterdam when the settlement moved to Manhattan.
 But it grew quickly, and in 1760 the city (now called New York City; population 18,000) surpassed Boston to become the second-largest city in the American colonies.

 Fifty years later, with a population of 202,589, it became the largest city in the Western hemisphere.
 Manhattan, New York City served as the nation’s capital from 1785 to 1790.
 Today, Manhattan is one of the 5 boroughs of New York City (NYC) or New York, New York.
 NYC is currently the largest city in America with a population of over 8.5 million, over 1.6 million in Manhattan alone.

 * DISCLAIMER: This website contains affiliate links.
 If you make purchase after clicking a link, we may receive a commission at no cost to you.

 * OUR GETTY ISTOCK IMAGES